Swapna Dutt

-Swapna Dutt Chalasani (born 30 August 1981) is an Indian film producer known for her work in Telugu cinema.
+Chalasani Swapna Dutt (born 30 August 1981) is an Indian film producer known for her work in Telugu cinema.
 She is the daughter of C. Ashwini Dutt, a well-known Indian film producer and the founder of Vyjayanthi Movies.

-Swapna began her career in filmmaking at the age of 18 as an associate producer of the movie Azad (2000).
+She began her career in filmmaking at the age of 18 as an associate producer of the movie Azad (2000).
 Soon after her first project, she co-produced movies with her father under his banner Vyjayanthi Movies with her sister Priyanka Dutt.
 Both Priyanka and Swapna revived Swapna Cinema in 2014.
 Swapna later produced Mahanati, for which she received a National Award, and later, Sita Ramam.

 Early life and family

 Born in Vijayawada to a family involved in Telugu cinema, Swapna is the eldest daughter of C. Aswani Dutt and Vinaya Kumari.
 She has two younger sisters: Priyanka Dutt, who co-produces movies with Swapna and Sravanthi Dutt, who is a businesswoman in the hospitality sector.
 On 19 December 2010, Swapna married Prasad Varma.
 They have a daughter, Navya Vyjayanthi.